Admiral Gorshkov-class frigate: History

-On 30 December 2020 it was reported that Admiral Kasatonov successfully completed acceptance trials of the Otvet anti-submarine missile complex.
+On 30 December 2020 it was reported that the second ship of the class, Admiral Kasatonov, had successfully completed acceptance trials of the Otvet anti-submarine missile complex.

-On 15 November 2022, General Director of Severnaya Verf Igor Orlov stated that the shipyard would lay down five additional Admiral Gorshkov-class frigates.
+In November 2022, General Director of Severnaya Verf Igor Orlov stated that the shipyard planned to lay down five additional Admiral Gorshkov-class frigates.

 On 11 December 2023 it was reported that Admiral Kasatonov was upgraded with Zircon hypersonic missiles.